Campus Projects General Information

 Lab Projects

 - 100% of Lab Projects must be funded from the requesting department.
-F&S does not provide funding for any part of projects.
+FBO does not provide funding for any part of projects.

 - Principal Investigators (PIs) must submit a comprehensive lab narrative with their project request.
 This narrative must include: